 The use of the term ‘requires continuous CTG in active labour’, which is frequently seen in discussion on fetal monitoring, implies that the woman with risk factors for intrapartum hypoxia has no choice in the matter.
 The method of fetal heart rate monitoring used in labour should be a woman’s informed choice, given the lack of documented neonatal benefit, the possibly increased risk of cerebral palsy, and the increased possibility of surgical birth associated with the use of continuous electronic fetal monitoring in this population.”
 (Kirsten Small, personal correspondence 2016).

 Like I said, fascinating and useful article, and great discussions on important issues.
-I welcome your thoughts into the mix.

 Background: Fetal monitoring guidelines recommend intermittent auscultation for the monitoring of fetal wellbeing during labour for low-risk women.
 However, these guidelines are not being translated into practice and low-risk women birthing in institutional maternity units are increasingly exposed to continuous cardiotocographic monitoring, both on admission to hospital and during labour.
 When continuous fetal monitoring becomes routinised, midwives and obstetricians lose practical skills around intermittent auscultation.
 To support clinical practice and decision-making around auscultation modality, the intelligent structured intermittent auscultation (ISIA) framework was developed.